BSydo/Reinforcement_Learning_SBOX/Projects/stock_trading_RL_agent/README.md

 - ignore transactional costs
 - if we choose sell, we will sell all shares that we own
 - if we buy - we buy as many as possible.
-If we buy multiple stocks, we will do so in 'round robin' fashion - loop through every stock and buy 1 of each stock until we run out of money
+If we buy multiple stocks, we will do so in round robin fashion - loop through every stock and buy 1 of each stock until we run out of money
 - Sell before buy
-One 'action' in our environment will involve performing all of these steps at once.
+One action in our environment will involve performing all of these steps at once.

 ## Model